Dividend Payout Ratio Calculator

-Several investor gurus recommend a dividend payout ratio under 60%, stating that if a company surpasses such payout ratio, it may face future problems to hold the level of dividends.
+Under 60%.
+Several investor gurus recommend a dividend payout ratio under 60%, stating that if a company surpasses such a payout ratio, it may face future problems in holding the level of dividends.

 Besides the payout ratio and dividend criteria, we look for a company with an average return on equity (ROE) higher than 12% over the last 5 years.
 The ROE ratio indicates how profitable the company is relative to the equity of the stockholders.
-Only a profitable company will be able to sustain growing dividends for a long term of time.
+Only a profitable company will be able to sustain growing dividends for the long term.

 Our incredible dividend payout ratio calculator includes specific messages that appear accordingly to the value you get for the payout ratio.
 For example, suppose you get a low dividend payout ratio.
-In that case, it will recommend you to check the free cash flow and find out whether the company is investing the profits into expanding the company or not.
-Go there and play with several values for discovering them.
+In that case, it will recommend you check the free cash flow calculator and find out whether the company is investing profits into expanding the company.
+Go there and play with several values to discover them.